dependency-check/dependency-check-gradle/README.md

 ## Current Release
 The latest version is
 [![Maven Central](https://img.shields.io/maven-central/v/org.owasp/dependency-check-gradle.svg)](https://mvnrepository.com/artifact/org.owasp/dependency-check-gradle)

-With the release of 2.1.1 the task name was changed from `dependencyCheck` to `dependencyCheckAnalyze`.

 ## Usage
 Below are the quick start instructions.
 Please see the [documentation site](http://jeremylong.github.io/DependencyCheck/dependency-check-gradle/index.html)